ignadv1986/Comprehensive-NGS-Technical-Manual/01. NGS Foundations & Pre-processing/mapping_strategy.md

 ## The Mapping Process

 Aligners take short sequences (**seeds**) from the sequencing reads and try to find candidate alignment locations in the index.
 Once the aligner has "anchored" the read to a specific spot, it attempts to align the remainder of the read to the adjacent genomic coordinates, allowing for a predefined number of mismatches or gaps (indels).
 This is called the **seed-and-extend method**, and it is essential because, if the aligner tried to find an exact 150-base match in the 3-billion-base human genome, it would almost always fail, due to the presence of point mutations and sequencing errors.
 The aligner calculates an **alignment score** by rewarding matches and applying "penalties" for mismatches and indels.
 If a sequences maps to several locations, the aligner chooses the one with the highest alignment score.
 If multiple locations have the same top score, the read is considered **multi-mapped**, which significantly lowers its Mapping Quality (MAPQ) score (see below).
-The result of this complex scoring and pairing process is recorded in a **SAM or BAM file**.
+The result of this complex scoring and pairing process is recorded in a **SAM file**.

+Sam are human-readable text files, where each line is tab-delimited, showing:

+- the read name
+- a numerical "flag" (which tells you if it's paired or mapped)
+- the chromosome
+- the position
+- the **CIGAR string**.
+This is a compact code that describes the extend part of the mapping.
+For example, 150M means 150 bases matched perfectly, while 100M2D48M means 100 matches, a 2-base deletion, and 48 more matches.

+Due to the immense size of sequencing data, SAM files are typically converted into **BAM** (Binary Alignment Map) files.
+BAM files are compressed, non-human-readable versions of SAM files that allow for much faster data processing and significantly reduced storage footprints.
+For most downstream analyses, BAM files must be sorted by genomic coordinate and indexed (creating a .bai file) to allow software to quickly access specific regions of the genome.